Yuliang-Liu/Box_Discretization_Network/README.md

 ```

 # Citation
-If you find our metric useful for your reserach, please cite
+If you find our method useful for your reserach, please cite
 ```
 @article{liu2019omnidirectional,
   title={Omnidirectional Scene Text Detection with Sequential-free Box Discretization},